EleutherAI/website/content-blog/_mutransfer.md

 LLM training is notoriously prone to instability (see OPT logbook for SP training challenges [Zhang et al.](https://arxiv.org/abs/2205.01068)).
 Instability can present itself in the form of NaN loss, loss spikes, and/or loss divergences.
 When encountering instability, simple workarounds include resuming training with a lower learning rate [Zhang et al.](https://arxiv.org/abs/2205.01068) and/or skipping the data batches around where the instability occurred [Chowdhery et al.](https://arxiv.org/abs/2204.02311).

 While adopting μP does not completely solve the problem of instability, it certainly does eliminate HP selection as a major source of instability.
-Practitioners will still need to be mindful of precision, numerical stability, hardware failures, outlier data, etc. Anecdotally, since adopting μP at Cerebras, we seldom encounter training instability.
+Practitioners will still need to be mindful of precision, numerical stability, hardware failures, outlier data, etc.

 ## 4. More predictable scaling due to μTransfer